How to say "good" in Norwegian... More complicated than one should think...

 • Så godt! (= «so delicious (food)!», «so comforting», «so soothing»)

-So, are you getting the feel of it?
 Here are some sentences for you to test yourself!
 Should I write "bra" or "god/godt" Instead of the English word?
 Write your answers below in the comment field and I'll tell you if you're right ;)

 1. He's a kind/good person